attilammagyar/js80p/README.md

 ##### Note Handling

-Click on the black bar below the Import Patch an Export Patch icons, or use the mouse wheel while holding the mouse cursor over it to change how JS80P handles note events.
+Click on the black bar below the Import Patch and Export Patch icons, or use the mouse wheel while holding the mouse cursor over it to change how JS80P handles note events.
 The available options are:

  * **POLY**: polyphonic mode, 64 notes can be played simultaneously.